 Some stereotypies cause a horse to engage in behaviors that either demand more energy than feed intake meets or cause the horse's appetite to diminish, as a form of anorexia develops.

 Much of the prevention of weight loss is based on sound horse management, quick and accurate diagnosis of diseases and conditions, careful attention to the demands for nutritional intake based on exercise and performance levels, and knowledge of each particular horse's ongoing physical condition.

-Some horses are thin by nature, so it is mainly when a horse loses weight and condition that owners and handlers should be concerned.
+Some horses are thin by nature, so it is mainly when a horse loses weight combined with a loss of condition that owners and handlers should be concerned.

 First and foremost, treatment of weight loss depends on accurate diagnosis and treatment of the disease or condition that is causing the horse to lose weight.

 In the case of nutritional deficiencies, evaluation by a veterinarian, with additions and changes to the horse's diet to increase nutritional value and make sure the horse is getting all the nutrients required by the exercise/work level and age of the horse, usually works well.

 A good parasite control program should be in place to keep the horse healthy.
 Horses should be examined on a regular basis to determine dental health and correct any problems.